 (4) Tap where it says Reset Network Settings.

-Though VPNs can help you bypass certain blocks that are externally imposed on your connection, but sometimes iPhone keeps losing Wifi connection because the VPN connection interfering with your WiFi connection.
+Though VPNs can help you bypass certain blocks that are externally imposed on your connection, sometimes iPhone keeps losing the WiFi connection after iOS 11.3/12/13 upgrading because the VPN connection interfering with your WiFi connection.
 If you are using a VPN, then try this:

 (1) Launch your VPN app.